Hendy/umbraco-look/README.md

 # Umbraco Look (Alpha)
-Umbraco Examine Lucene indexer and searcher with support for text match highlighting and geospatial queries.
+Extends Umbraco Examine adding support for: text match highlighting, geospatial querying and tag faceting.

 [The NuGet Package](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_ with dependencies on: